saviviro/gmvarkit/README.md

 <!-- badges: end -->

-The goal of gmvarkit is to provide tools to analyse structural and reduced form Gaussian mixture vector autoregressive (GMVAR) model.
+The goal of gmvarkit is to provide tools to analyse structural and reduced form Gaussian mixture vector autoregressive (GMVAR) model, Student’s t mixtue vector autoregressive (StMVAR) model, and Gaussian and Student’s t mixture vector autoregressive (G-StMVAR) model.
 `gmvarkit` provides functions for unconstrained and constrained maximum likelihood estimation of the model parameters, quantile residual based model diagnostics, simulation from the processes, forecasting,